Azure/azure-service-operator/docs/hugo/content/design/ADR-2023-04-Patch-Collections.md

 This means that each array or map will always be serialized, even if empty.

-* PRO: Behaves exactly like we want from a serialization perspective.
+* PRO: Behaves exactly like we want from a serialization perspective, as long as the service treats `myProperty: null` as "clear the collection".
 * PRO: Not a breaking change for consumers of our object model.

 * CON: Empty collections will always be present when an ASO CR is read from the cluster, even if the user did not specify them at all.
 * CON: Modifies our Spec and Status object definitions for an issue that is specific to ARM

-* QUERY: It is possible that some Azure services treat `myProperty: null` as different than omitting the property entirely, although we do not actually know of any cases where that is true.
+* CON: Some Azure services (Such as AKS) treat `myProperty: null` the same as omitting the property entirely.
+In order to convince these services APIs to clear a field, an explicit empty collection must be serialized (`myProperty: []` rather than `myProperty: null`)

 ### Option 2a: Remove `omitempty` from all properties